Salt and Why The Type and Brand You Use Matters

 You know how I mentioned that I want to write about cooking and try some new things?
 I’m channeling my inner cooking nerd and doing just that.

-A few weeks ago, I shared a post on books that have helped me become a better cook.
-It was so well received (and fun to write!) that I couldn’t help but wonder, “why am I not writing about this stuff more often?”
-I mean, a) I love learning about it, b) I studied it in culinary school and in my previous jobs, and c) I truly want this blog to be a recipe and cooking resource.
+A few weeks ago, I shared my favorite books to become a better cook.
+It was so well received that I couldn’t help but wonder, “why am I not writing about this stuff more often?”
+I mean, a) I love learning about it, b) I studied this in culinary school, and c) I truly want this website to be both a recipe and cooking resource.

-If you’ve ever stood in the grocery aisle and stared at the huge variety of salts available – it is easy to feel overwhelmed and confused.
+If you’ve ever stood in the grocery aisle and stared at the huge variety of salts available, you know it is easy to feel overwhelmed and confused.

-You may be have wondered why some recipes call for kosher salt, sea salt, or fill-in-the-blank salt, so I’m here to shed some light on the topic.
-The most important thing to remember is:
+You may have wondered why some recipes call for kosher salt, sea salt, or fill-in-the-blank salt.
+I’m here to shed some light on the topic.

 Salts are not interchangeable.
-More importantly, the brand and variety of salt that you buy and use affects every recipe you make.
+More importantly, the brand and variety of salt you buy and use affects every single recipe you make.
 Yes, every single recipe.

-In other words, if you’re following a recipe and it calls for “1/4 teaspoon of ___ salt” (or worse, a recipe simply states “1/4 teaspoon salt” and does not specify the variety of salt), you can, without even realizing it, use as much as TWO to FOUR to SIX TIMES the quantity of salt that a recipe was designed to contain!
+In other words, if you’re following a recipe and it calls for “1/4 teaspoon of ___ salt” (or worse, a recipe simply states “1/4 teaspoon salt” and does not specify the variety or brand of salt), you can unknowingly use as much as TWO to FOUR to SIX TIMES the quantity of salt the recipe was designed to contain.

 How is that possible?
-Because every type and, more importantly, every brand of salt differs dramatically by density.
+Because every type and, more importantly, every brand of salt differs dramatically in density.

 Chances are you’ve been aware that different types of salts behave or taste more or less ‘salty’ than others.
 The obvious enemy of choice is table salt (confession: I hate it).